 - Type in your note or reminder.
 Make sure to set your spacing as if the annotation wasn't there, otherwise it'll be off when you print/export your manuscript.

 - Click outside of annotation, or go to Format—>Inline Annotation to turn it off (or, even easier, use Shift+Cmd+A for Mac, Ctrl+Shift+A for Windows).

 If the glaring red color is too distracting, you can change it.

 - Select the annotation text.

-- From the Format bar, choose the desired text color (or go to Format—>Font—>Show Colors).
+- From the Format bar, choose the desired text color (or go to Format—>Font—>Show Colors and select a color).

 All current and future annotations will have the new color.